 Destin Leaving the Scene of an Accident Attorneys

 After an accident in Destin or anywhere in Florida, drivers have a legal responsibility to remain on scene to render aid to anyone who is injured, and also to exchange information with the other people involved in the accident.
 It is a felony to leave the scene without fulfilling those responsibilities if there was an accident where someone was injured or killed.
 This is also referred to as Hit and Run.
+If you have been accused of leaving the scene of an accident, the Destin hit and run defense lawyers can help you protect your rights.
+Call (850) 460-7470 for a free consultation.

 How do I fulfill my legal responsibilities after an accident in Destin?